timtroendle/coming-clean-workshop-series/README.md

 Next sessions:

-* 13 February 2019 -- Stop working and let Euler do your job. (_🤖_) (this time Wednesday and we may need to switch to the J kitchen)
+* 15 February 2019 -- Stop working and let Euler do your job. (_🤖_) (this time Friday 14:00 and we may need to switch to the J kitchen)

 Previous sessions: